syncfusion-content/javascript-docs/js/PivotGrid/Paging.md

 ## Pager

-Paging helps you to improve the rendering performance of the PivotGrid control by dividing large amount of data into sections and displaying one section at a time.
-You can enable the paging option in PivotGrid by setting the [`enablePaging`](/api/js/ejpivotgrid#members:enablepaging) property to true.
+Paging helps you to improve the rendering performance of the pivot grid control by dividing large amount of data into sections and displaying one section at a time.
+You can enable the paging option in the pivot grid by setting the [`enablePaging`](/api/js/ejpivotgrid#members:enablepaging) property to true.
 You can provide the page size and current page details for each axis in the [`pagerOptions`](/api/js/ejpivotgrid#members:datasource-pageroptions) property.

 To initialize a **Pager**, first you should define a **div** tag with an appropriate **id** attribute which acts as a container for the widget.
 Then, you can initialize the widget using the **ejPivotPager** method.